RecyclerView

 android:textSize="24sp" />

-3. Create a ViewHolder class to hold reference to individual view
+3. Create a ViewHolder class to hold references to individual views:

-4. Create an adapter class to manage the data and view binding for recyclerview.public class MyViewHolder extends RecyclerView.ViewHolder { public TextView textView; public MyViewHolder(View itemView) { super(itemView); textView = itemView.findViewById(R.id.item_text); } }
+4. Create an adapter class to manage data and bind views for the RecyclerView:public class MyViewHolder extends RecyclerView.ViewHolder { public TextView textView; public MyViewHolder(View itemView) { super(itemView); textView = itemView.findViewById(R.id.item_text); } }

 public class MainActivity extends AppCompatActivity { private RecyclerView recyclerView; private MyAdapter adapter; @Override protected void onCreate(Bundle savedInstanceState) { super.onCreate(savedInstanceState); setContentView(R.layout.activity_main); recyclerView = findViewById(R.id.recycler_view); ListitemList = Arrays.asList("Item 1", "Item 2", "Item 3", "Item 4", "Item 5"); adapter = new MyAdapter(itemList); RecyclerView.LayoutManager layoutManager = new LinearLayoutManager(this); recyclerView.setLayoutManager(layoutManager); recyclerView.setAdapter(adapter); } }